-While you’re in town, check out the Oakdale Cowboy Museum where you can ring cowbells, pick up a branding iron and learn about the valley’s ranching and rodeo traditions.
+While you’re in town, check out the Oakdale Cowboy Museum where you can learn about the valley’s ranching and rodeo traditions.

 Located at 355 East F Street, this small museum in the historic train depot is just steps away from the H—B Saloon, pronounced “H Bar B” by locals and cowboys in the know.
-With leather booths, cowboy memorabilia covering the walls and strong drinks, it’s no wonder American Cowboy magazine named this saloon on its “Best Cowboy Bars in the West” list.
+With leather booths, cowboy memorabilia covering the walls and strong drinks, it’s a must stop.